 Building Maiden took Tracy Edwards and her team over six months.
 Photo via www.themaidenfactor.org

 He offered the support of Royal Jordanian Airlines.
-Tracy describes the story of their friendship on the Maiden Factor’s website.
+Tracy describes their friendship on the Maiden Factor’s website.
 With his support, she and her team challenged chauvinism and proved how sailing is a level playing field.
-They won two of the toughest legs and made 2nd place overall in their class, the best result for a British boat in many years and unbeaten to this day.
+They won two of the toughest legs and made 2nd place overall in their class, the best result for a British boat in many years, and they are unbeaten to this day.

 You describe sailing as “total freedom, and the most incredible moment for you is when the land disappears.”
 What makes this moment so unique?